 WE believe all working people deserve the security of stable and predictable scheduling.
 Without it, women in the service sector, where these practices are particularly prevalent, are at risk of missing out on the opportunities —for career advancement, economic security, a bright future for their family, independence—that everyone deserves.
 Women Employed is increasing awareness, promoting solutions, and collaborating with employers to make schedules more consistent, predictable, and adequate—benefiting workers, their families, and businesses themselves.

 WE are discussing and implementing solutions to unfair scheduling with partners, businesses, and policymakers.

-- Partnering with retailers to facilitate win-win scheduling strategies that benefit employers and employees.
+WE are partnering with retailers to facilitate win-win scheduling strategies that benefit working people as well as their employers.

 See how unstable and unpredictable work schedules can impact every aspect of life.

 Find out more about the reality of unstable and unpredictable work schedules.

 Share Your Story